-IOC and UNHCR team up to help young refugees in Namibia8 December 2010
+IOC and UNHCR team up to help young refugees in Namibia

 As part of its initiatives to promote sport as an agent for social change, the International Olympic Committee (IOC) teamed up with the Office of the United Nations High Commissioner for Refugees (UNHCR) this week to launch an ambitious three-year Sport and Education programme for young people in the Osire refugee settlement in Namibia.